Today you're going to learn how to fix various SIM provisioning error messages (FAST).

 Solution 2 How to Fix it: TopUp Your Phone

-Sometimes adding a $1 to your account may trigger a service provider to provision your account (and your SIM card) again.
+Sometimes adding a $1 to your account may trigger a mobile network provider to provision your account (and your SIM card) again.
 Now restart your phone and check if the "SIM not provisioned" error has gone.

-Some operators use GSM (2G), and some use LTE (data or LTE calling) for voice calls.
+Some mobile networks use GSM (2G), and some use LTE (data or LTE calling) for voice calls.
 If your phone is configured to LTE only, change to auto 4G/3G/2G AUTO so that your phone will automatically switch between 2G, 3G, 4G, and LTE.

 Solution 3 How to Fix it: Report Phone as Lost/Stolen

-This solution is sometimes more convinient then the top-up method, as it does not involve spending any money.
+This solution is sometimes more convenient then the top-up method, as it does not involve spending any money.
 So here's what you need to do: